Brazil Central Bank leaves benchmark rate unchanged at 13,75%; warns about fiscal policy

-Brazil's central bank on Wednesday left the Selic benchmark interest rate at 13,75%, but in the adjoining release, the bank's rate setting committee, Copom said the high interest rate policy is expected to last longer than market expectations because of fiscal risks
+Brazil's Central Bank on Wednesday left the Selic benchmark interest rate at 13,75%, but in the adjoining release, the bank's rate setting committee, Copom said the high interest rate policy is expected to last longer than market expectations because of fiscal risks

 Although the rate decision was no surprise, the accompanying statement indicated how a newly independent central bank would act under the recently inaugurated Lula administration.